AdamTovatt/byte-shelf/ByteShelf/README.md

 - **File Upload**: Parent tenants can upload files to subtenants using `/api/files/{targetTenantId}/metadata` and `/api/chunks/{targetTenantId}/{chunkId}`
 - **File Deletion**: Parent tenants can delete files from subtenants using `/api/files/{targetTenantId}/{fileId}`
 - **Access Control**: The system validates that the authenticated tenant has access to the target tenant before allowing any operations

+### Hierarchical Folder Creation
+ByteShelf supports true hierarchical folder creation through nested subtenants:

+- **Unlimited Nesting**: Create subtenants under subtenants to any depth (up to 10 levels by default)
+- **Folder-like Structure**: Each subtenant acts as a folder in the hierarchy
+- **Parent Access**: Parent tenants can create subtenants under any of their descendants
+- **Automatic API Keys**: Each subtenant gets a unique API key for secure access
+- **Shared Quotas**: Storage quotas are inherited and shared through the hierarchy

 ### Admin Operations
 - `GET /api/admin/tenants` - List all tenants with usage information